mathminx/ReadME-Generator/README.md

   ## Description

   This application creates a README.md file.
-The app prompts users to answer a series of questions about their project and creates a REAMDE file based on those answers.
+The app prompts the user to answer a series of questions about their project and creates a REAMDE file based on those answers.

   ## Table of Contents
   * [Installation](#installation)